rweichler/aite/README.md

 ### Warning / Disclaimer

+#### Building my projects

-If you're using this to build my projects, then make sure this is updated, because the API is constantly changing.
+Make sure this is updated, because the API is constantly changing.

+#### Building your projects

-If you want to use this yourself, then keep in mind this is my personal build system, for my personal projects.
-It is a constant work in progress.
-I have no intention of "releasing" this to the public any time soon.
-As such, the API can (and will) break at any point.
-If you want to use this, then I'd suggest forking this once and just building on top of it yourself, as most Lua projects are done.
+Keep in mind this is my personal build system, for my personal projects.
+The API can (and will) break at any point.
+If you want to use this, then I'd suggest forking this once and just building on top of it yourself, to save the headache.

 # Dependencies